roadkell/puny-switcher/README.en.md

 - Currently limited to English-Russian layout pair
 - Doesn't account for layout variants (Dvorak, Typewriter, etc.) yet
 - Untested in non-GNOME / non-systemd environments

+## Alternatives ##

+If you prefer an all-in-one solution for retyping text typed in a wrong layout, you can try [xswitcher](https://github.com/ds-voix/xswitcher).
+Other similar projects like `xneur` have long been abandoned.
+Also, most of them don't work in GNOME due to its strict security policy.

+On the other hand, if you already have a favourite keyboard remapper (or just prefer a modular approach), it is likely possible that it can be set up to work with Puny Switcher script.
+[Here are some popular ones](https://github.com/jtroo/kanata#similar-projects).
+KMonad, for example, has a config file format similar to kanata.
+Imporantly, it must support external command execution to be able to invoke `puny-switcher.sh`.
+If you manage to adapt the provided config to another remapper, I'll gladly include it into the project.

+GNOME is complicated in regards to programmatical layout switching.
+The "correct" way is to use D-Bus messaging. [g3kb-switch](https://github.com/lyokha/g3kb-switch) seems to be the only extension besides [Shyriiwook](https://github.com/madhead/shyriiwook) that works with GNOME 41+ at the moment.

+[xsel](http://www.kfish.org/software/xsel/) can be replaced with [xclip](https://github.com/astrand/xclip), if you prefer one over another.
+Just modify commands and their arguments in `puny-switcher.sh` to work with it.

+`gdbus` command can be used instead of `busctl`, if needed: there are even ready-made alternative function implementations in `puny-switcher.sh` for `gdbus`, just modify the source to use them instead of default ones.

 ## Important ##